Educational Programs

 Grades 4 – 6 | 90 MINS

 Through a community-centered lens, students will discover the history and present-day function of local government.
-Different levels and types of government, role of government and responsible citizenship are all explored to better understand the power of choice to make the changes they wish to see in their communities.
-Learning modules include Indigenous rights to self-government, finding your voice and steps towards change.
+Different levels and types of government, role of government, and responsible citizenship are all explored to better understand the power of choice to make the changes they wish to see in their communities.
+Learning modules include Indigenous rights to self-government, finding your voice, creating change, and an interactive experience in the exhibition Weaving Cultural Identities.

 Curriculum Links

-- Grade 5: assess the effectiveness of actions taken by one or more levels of government
+• Grade 5: assess the effectiveness of actions taken by one or more levels of government, reflecting on government and citizens working together

 Available year round.